rubenbe/opensoho/doc/hass.md

 # Home Assistant

-The home assistant integration is currently limited, but can be used to notify when an OpenWRT device is no longer checking in with OpenSOHO (the router/AP becomes *unhealthy*)
+The Home Assistant integration is currently limited, but can be used to notify when an OpenWRT device is no longer checking in with OpenSOHO (the router/AP becomes *unhealthy*)

-First add a normal user to OpenSOHO using the admin interface.
+First add an API user to OpenSOHO using the admin interface.
 This is safer than using your admin account.
-Pocketbase uses access tokens which are valid for one month.
+OpenSOHO uses access tokens which are valid for 3 years.
 This means we need to update it reguraly.

 ## Generating an initial token
 We need to generate an authentication token using the username and password that Home Assistant can use.
 ```
-curl -X POST http://192.168.1.1:8090/api/collections/users/auth-with-password -H "Content-type:application/json" -d '{"identity":"EMAIL", "password":"PASSWORD"}'
+curl -X POST http://192.168.1.1:8090/api/collections/api_users/auth-with-password -H "Content-type:application/json" -d '{"identity":"name", "password":"PASSWORD"}'
 ```

 This will return a JSON, but we're only interested in the `token` value, which needs to be used in the Home Assistant yaml configuration.